 On 23 June 2016 52% of the UK population voted for the UK to leave the European Union.
 Levels of migration to the UK was given as one of the principal reasons which motivated this vote.
 What were the concerns about migration and were they real?
 What will happen to the EU nationals living in the UK?
 What about EU nationals who would like to come to the UK in the future?
 What is the optimum level of migration and how can this be properly managed?
 This course will examine these and other questions relating to migration.
 The course will draw from Professor Bernard's current research on these issues.

-Refugees and Migration from a Domestic Perspective: The United States and European Union, Professor Griffin (1 credit)
+Immigration and Migration Law from a Comparative Perspective, Professor Griffin (1 credit)

-This course will examine refugee and migration issues form a comparative perspective, concentrating on the U.S. and the EU.
-We will study the basics of U.S. immigration and asylum law as they relate to these pressing global problems.
-With respect to the EU, the course provides and overview of its formation and how the long process of European legal integration influenced how EU member states have dealt with the recent surge of refugees from Syria and the Middle East.
+This course will examine immigration and migration issues from a comparative legal and constitutional perspective, concentrating on the U.S., the Americas, The United Kingdom, and Europe.
+We will first study the basics of U.S. immigration law as they relate to these pressing global problems.
+With respect to the UK and EU, we will examine their constitutional structure and how it relates to the policy problems posed by immigration and refugees.

 Human Rights, International Law, and the Refugee and Migration Problem, Professor Addis (1 credit)